 The region has many significant and often related social challenges which include floods and water scarcity; population growth and poor infrastructure; food insecurity and poverty; social uprising and insurgency; labour migration; ethnic minority disenchantment; unsustainable traditional land use practices; HIV-AIDS and other public health problems; border disputes and resource conflicts.

-The basin is inhabited by many indigenous people, who have traditionally engaged in nomadic and agro-pastoralist practices in the upstream regions of Tibet, China, shifting cultivation in the upper-middle in northeast India, terraced agriculture in the middle mountains of Bhutan, and intensive rice paddy and fish cultivation in the downstream reaches in Bangladesh.
+The basin is inhabited by many indigenous peoples, who have traditionally engaged in nomadic and agro-pastoralist practices in the upstream regions of Tibet, China, shifting cultivation in the upper-middle in northeast India, terraced agriculture in the middle mountains of Nepal and Bhutan, and intensive rice paddy and fish cultivation in the downstream reaches in Bangladesh.
 The total water supply in the basin varies from 1,700 to 4,000 m3/yearper person, indicating adequate water availability throughout the basin.
 However, the basin is characterized by large seasonal fluctuation in water availability due to the very wet monsoon and the extremely dry winter.

 Key challenges for sustainable management of the basin include conflicts over water, which are increasing both within and between countries.
-Conflict is looming largely over sustained growth in water and energy demand, interference with natural river flows from dams, inter-basin water transfers, water diversions, deforestation and floods, altered sediment and nutrient loads.
+Conflict is looming large over sustained growth in water and energy demand, interference with natural river flows from dams, inter-basin water transfers, water diversions, deforestation and floods, altered sediment and nutrient loads.
 Livelihoods are already impacted by changes to hydrology from erosion and to the ecology from deforestation and plantation.
 Food production systems, cultural identity, rural economies have all seen dramatic changes in recent years, with more changes likely in the time to come.
 Among the most powerful contemporary forces shaping both local cultures, livelihoods, land-use and ecosystem are various government policies and the expansion of regional, national and international markets.
 A dialogue between the different stakeholders from neighboring countries is critical for the smooth functioning of the basin.